Flash Brown

 Flash Brown (born January 17, 1981) is the stage name of an American pornographic actor, model, and former professional basketball player.
-In his early adult career, he received both the Urban X Award for Best Male Newcomer and the XBIZ Award for New Male Performer of the Year.
-In 2015, Brown became the first ever contract star for Blacked.
+In his early adult career, he received both the Urban X Award for Best Male Newcomer and the XBIZ Awards for New Male Performer of the Year.
+In 2015, Brown became the first ever contract star for the adult interracial sex website Blacked.
 He later received the 2018 Urban X Award for Male Performer of the Year.

 Early life

 Brown was born and raised in Memphis, Tennessee.
 He played basketball in high school and was a part of the Amateur Athletic Union.
 Brown continued to play basketball in college, where he earned the nickname "Flash" for his agility on the court.
 Brown graduated from college with a degree in General Education.
 After college, he played professionally overseas in both Ireland and China, as well as semi-professionally in Birmingham, Alabama and in Memphis and Nashville, Tennessee.